‘Winter Is Coming’: Next Week Could Be Start Of Snowier Pattern In New England

 Let me be clear, we are NOT forecasting a repeat of that this year (we may never see anything like that again in our lifetimes).
 The takeaway being that winter is FAR from over. . . in fact, things may start ramping up as soon as next week.

-As of this writing, most weather models are hinting at some light snow in parts of our area both Tuesday morning and again on Wednesday morning.
-Too early for accumulation projections but there is certainly potential for a few inches both on Tuesday and Wednesday.
-Highest risk area being north and west of Boston, particularly in Worcester county and southern New Hampshire.
+Right now, light snow will arrive early Tuesday morning before transitioning to rain.
+This, of course, may lead to travel impacts for the Tuesday morning commute with low visibility and slick roadways.

+Further north and west you travel through Worcester County, western MA into New Hampshire and Vermont, there is a better bet of accumulating snow before the changeover.
+I expect any minor accumulation to change to rain by midday across parts of MA.

+Another disturbance moves through Tuesday night into Wednesday bringing yet another risk of rain and snow.
+It looks like central and northern New England will have the best chances of accumulating snow from that system with steady rain for the Wednesday morning commute for much of southern New England except for the higher elevations and Berkshires.
 Behind those “storms,” it is likely that we remain cold for an extended period of time. . . from there we shall see.
 But it is important to note that larger-scale atmospheric factors are starting to line up in a more favorable fashion for snow here in New England as we head deeper into January and February.

-In short, next week will tell us a lot as forecasters.
-It could be the week that turns the tide and finally leads us into the heart of winter.
-Or, should these systems be more of a fail and lead to another lost week of winter, perhaps some will start waving the white flag.
-I, for one, would never write off a New England winter in early January. . . stay tuned!